The Long Run (album)

-The Long Run is the sixth studio album by American rock group the Eagles.
-It was released in 1979, on Asylum in the United States and the United Kingdom.
-This was the first Eagles album to feature Timothy B. Schmit, who had replaced founding member Randy Meisner, and the last full studio album to feature Don Felder before his termination from the band in 2001.
+The Long Run is the sixth studio album by American rock band the Eagles.
+It was released in 1979 by Asylum Records in the United States and the United Kingdom.
+This was the first Eagles album to feature bassist Timothy B. Schmit, who had replaced founding member Randy Meisner, and the last full studio album to feature Don Felder before his termination from the band in 2001.

 This was the band's final studio album for Asylum Records.
-It also turned out to be their last studio album as the Eagles disbanded in 1980 until 2007's Long Road Out of Eden after the band had reformed in 1994.
+It also turned out to be their last studio album during their original tenure, as the Eagles disbanded in 1980; even though they reunited in 1994, they did not release another studio album until 2007's Long Road Out of Eden.

 Three singles were released from the album, "Heartache Tonight", "The Long Run", and "I Can't Tell You Why".
 "Heartache Tonight" reached No. 1 on the singles chart and won a Grammy Award.
 The album was certified 7× Platinum by the RIAA and has sold more than eight million copies in the US.